Climate-Smart Agriculture in Sub-Saharan Africa

 Interview with Ethiopia Country Director, Dr. Aklilu Negussie

 The book Climate-Smart Agriculture: Enhancing Resilient Agricultural Systems, Landscapes, and Livelihoods in Ethiopia and Beyond was recently published by the World Agroforestry Centre (ICRAF) with contributing editors from WeForest, Japan International Research Center for Agricultural Sciences (JIRCAS), Oregon State University and Mekelle University.

-Time to talk with Dr. Aklilu Negussie, author in some chapters of this book, editor and WeForest’s Ethiopia country director, to hear all about it!
+Time to talk with Dr. Aklilu Negussie, author and editor of some chapters of this book and WeForest’s Ethiopia Country Director, to hear all about it!